-Hiring a graphic designer or web designer can elevate the reputation and perception of your brand and help you get more clients and customers.
-Finding the right designer, however, can be tricky so watch out for these eight red flags.
+Hiring a graphic designer or web designer can elevate the reputation and perception of your brand but finding the right designer can be tricky.

 Design shapes perception and perception is not only reality but the foundation of a brand.
 Making the decision to invest in visual design and hire a professional designer is making the decision to put your best foot forward, build the reputation you desire, actively shape perception, and show up as authoritative, credible, valuable, and trustworthy.